Support for LGBTQ+ People, Families and Communities

 There are services, supports, and community groups that can be here for you if you need it.
 Many of whom are passionate about working alongside LGBTQ+ people!

-Scottish Families support anyone in Scotland who is affected by someone else’s drug or alcohol use.
-Whether you are a partner, friend, neighbour, parent or colleague feel free to get in touch.
+If you are affected by someone else’s drug or alcohol use, whether you are a partner, friend, neighbour, parent or colleague feel free to get in touch with us at Scottish Families on 08080 10 10 11 or email@example.com.

 The Glasgow LGBTQI+ Substance Use Partnership